Ruth Stricker Dayton Campus Center, 236

 THE CENTER FOR RELIGIOUS AND SPIRITUAL LIFE

 The CRSL works to recognize and affirm the diversity of religious and cultural experience at Macalester College.
-All students, from faith traditions, no tradition, and those in exploration, are welcome.
+Regardless of spiritual background, all students are welcome.
 For more information about the programs and orgs listed below click here:

-- Multifaith Council- The Multifaith Council is a body of students drawn from diverse religious and spiritual traditions seeking to prepare students for leadership and engagement in a pluralistic and multi-faith world.
+- Multifaith Council- The Multifaith Council is made up of students from diverse religious and spiritual traditions and seeks to prepare them for leadership and engagement in a pluralistic and multi-faith world.

 - Dharma Encounters